salesforcecli/plugin-org/messages/org.enable.tracking.md

 # summary

-Enable source tracking in local auth file.
+Enable source tracking in an org.

 # description

-This has no effect on the org.
-It stores the setting in the CLI's configuration file for this org so that source tracking operations are executed when working with this org.
+Enabling source tracking has no direct effect on the org, it affects only your local environment.
+Specifically, Salesforce CLI stores the setting in the org's local configuration file so that source tracking operations are executed when working with the org.

-This command will throw an error if the org does not support tracking.
+This command throws an error if the org doesn't support tracking.
+Examples of orgs that don't support source tracking include Developer Edition orgs, production orgs, Partial Copy sandboxes, and Full sandboxes.

 # examples

-Enable tracking on an org using an alias
+- Enable source tracking in an org with alias "myscratch":

-- <%= config.bin %> <%= command.id %> -o someAlias
+  <%= config.bin %> <%= command.id %> --target-org myscratch

-Enable tracking on an org using a username
+- Enable source tracking in an org using a username:

-- <%= config.bin %> <%= command.id %> -o you@example.com
+  <%= config.bin %> <%= command.id %> --target-org you@example.com

-Enable tracking on your default org
+- Enable source tracking in your default org:

-- <%= config.bin %> <%= command.id %>
+  <%= config.bin %> <%= command.id %>

 # success